 While many Christians do not believe this to be historically true (to accommodate the findings of contemporary science) this belief creates a serious and unnecessary conflict with the plain reading of Genesis and sound exegesis.
 Those who hold this view I believe have accepted the consensus of scientific opinion and not been sufficiently critical of the naturalistic underpinnings of scientific methods to determine the age of the earth and the universe.
 The evidence shows such belief carries potential dangers not only for our own faith in Scripture but also for those we teach and disciple and in particular young Christians who are in the process of growing in the Faith.

 The issue ultimately at stake is the trustworthiness of Scripture’s record of history as it plainly reads.
 The teachings of the Scriptures are not disconnected doctrines but form an interwoven fabric.
 Therefore once we allow man, on the authority of ‘science’, to question and re-interpret one part of Scripture’s record every other doctrine we hold as sacred is also in danger of being challenged and rejected.

 There is considerable evidence (both within and outside Scripture) that upholds Genesis as a literal narrative of history.
-If the clear teaching of scripture is for a young earth and creation as an event (not a prolonged process) and a global flood which destroyed all mankind except Noah and his family and all land animals except those on the ark, then science, true science, will ultimately be found in harmony with the Scriptures.
+If the clear teaching of scripture is for a 6000 year old earth and creation as an event (not a prolonged process) and a global flood which destroyed all mankind except Noah and his family and all land animals except those on the ark, then science, true science, will ultimately be found in harmony with the Scriptures.
 In that I have every confidence.